deargle/deargle.github.io/_posts/2018-01-22-myinsuranceinfo.com-scam.md

 I have shared my experience on that reddit post, which, interestingly, contradicts the experience of that OP with his bank.

+And here's what I sent to my credit union:

+> Please also pass this along: It's really tacky of Allied to use your letterhead (which looks like a poor imitation at that) and to claim to be you, and then to link to a non-Alliant site, and to only call themselves "Insurance Service Center."
+Insurance fraud is a big concern, and letters like this would be a great way to harvest information.
+VIN information is easy to get (I think).
+There's no indicator of legitimacy in their letter -- the post office box isn't even linked to [the credit union] on your website from what I can tell.
+Perhaps [the credit union] could leave a note on your site explaining that Allied is your external partner who manages these kinds of things?

 ![scam letter page 1](/assets/img/myinsuranceinfo-scam-letter.png){: width="50%"}